TomNisbet/nqsap-pcb/docs/_docs/design-150-system.md

 Decoders moved to module groups

 Decoding in groups of 8, not the full 16.
-COnnected modules must be in same group.
+Connected modules must be in same group.

 ## Layout and Interconnects